chenxingqiang/secret-learn/doc/testimonials/testimonials.rst

   .. div:: text-box

-    At change.org we automate the use of jax-sklearn's RandomForestClassifier in our production systems to drive email targeting that reaches millions of users across the world each week.
-In the lab, jax-sklearn's ease-of-use, performance, and overall variety of algorithms implemented has proved invaluable in giving us a single reliable source to turn to for our machine-learning needs.
+    At change.org we automate the use of secret-learn's RandomForestClassifier in our production systems to drive email targeting that reaches millions of users across the world each week.
+In the lab, secret-learn's ease-of-use, performance, and overall variety of algorithms implemented has proved invaluable in giving us a single reliable source to turn to for our machine-learning needs.